From Airbnb to the local rental agencies, what are your options?

 One of the biggest travel trends in recent years has been the rise in the popularity of apartments over hotels in terms of accommodation for breaks abroad.
 It makes a lot of sense really.
-Whilst there’s no taking away from the glitzy feeling one gets of checking into a posh hotel for the weekend, flirting with the cute receptionist and having the bellboy carry up your inconveniently heavy luggage to your penthouse suite, there are plenty of practical advantages for choosing apartments for your stay…
+Whilst there’s no taking away from the glitzy feeling one gets of checking into a posh hotel for the weekend, checking in with the nice receptionist and having the bellboy carry up your inconveniently heavy luggage to your penthouse suite, there are plenty of practical advantages for choosing apartments for your stay…

 The most obvious advantage is that the prices tend to be on the friendlier side – after all their operators don’t have to pay huge overheads on rent, staff, electricity etc. in the same way hotels do.
 But people aren’t switching for economical reasons alone.
 Having your own flat in Barcelona is a way of making yourself feel right at home, a kind of short-term resident if you will, rather than a holiday-maker.

 It’s this thrill that enthusiasts are addicted to – the chance to collect the keys and have their own flat for the weekend or longer, with all the amenities you might expect at home.
 Kitchen with fridge and cooking-facilities, bathroom with hot shower (maybe a jacuzzi – you never know!), plenty of space for stretching your legs, whilst many holiday rentals for example also come with huge satellite TVs, DVD players, iPod docks, Internet connection/WiFi – you name it!
-Best of all there’s no surly doorstaff giving you quizzical looks when you rock up back to your accommodation at 5am in the morning having rather-too-extensively sampled the nightlife, and no cleaner waking you up at the unreasonable time of 1pm, mop and bucket in hand… apartments equal total freedom, and even if you don’t get the VIP experience of luxury hotels they are a great additional option for any traveller to consider.
+Best of all there’s no surly door staff giving you quizzical looks when you rock up back to your accommodation at 5am in the morning having rather-too-extensively sampled the nightlife, and no cleaner waking you up at the unreasonable time of 1pm, mop and bucket in hand… apartments equal total freedom, and even if you don’t get the VIP experience of luxury hotels they are a great additional option for any traveller to consider.

-Barcelona Apartment Rentals
+Barcelona Apartment Rental Agencies